-In 2021/2022, a new re-read analysis was performed of a MR images from a study that originally was designed to evaluate the diagnostic performance of Orviglance in comparison with a gadolinium-based contrast agent in 20 patients with known-liver metastasis1.
-This new re-read used the exact same evaluation method for the primary endpoint of lesion visualization as is used in the pivotal phase 3 study: three blinded, independent radiologists scored the border lineation and lesion contrast on unenhanced MR images and with Orviglance.
-The results of this new analysis confirmed that Orviglance-enhanced liver images were comparable to gadolinium-enhanced images and Orviglance provided superior liver MRI enhancement vs. unenhanced MRI (p-value <0.009).
+A re-read analysis was performed of MR images from a study that originally was designed to evaluate the diagnostic performance of Orviglance in comparison with a gadolinium-based contrast agent in 20 patients with knownliver metastasis1.
+This re-read used the same evaluation method for the primary endpoint of lesion visualization as is used in the pivotal phase 3 study with image scoring by three blinded, independent radiologists.
+The results of this analysis confirmed that Orviglance-enhanced liver images were comparable to gadolinium-enhanced images and Orviglance provided superior liver MRI enhancement vs. unenhanced MRI (p-value <0.009).